 Modern health folklore and bioscience state that testosterone makes you manly and Vitamin D makes your bones strong.
 However, recent research indicates that these two famous biomarkers have a wide variety of functions in the body and may, in fact, impact each other’s levels.
 Below we document some of the key reasons why you need to stay optimized in Vitamin D and testosterone, and look at the nitty-gritty research examining the fascinating relationship between them.

-Vitamin D is typically associated with maintaining bone health and helping the body absorb minerals such as calcium and magnesium.
-2,3 However, recent research has revealed that this biomarker also regulates cell growth and the immune system while maintaining neuromuscular and cardiovascular health.4,5,6 Optimal levels of this overlooked vitamin are also crucial for athletes.
-Vitamin D stimulates muscle growth, increases power, and cuts unnecessary body fat.7,8
+Vitamin D in the bodyVitamin D is typically associated with maintaining bone health and helping the body absorb minerals such as calcium and magnesium.
+2,3 However, recent research has revealed that this biomarker also regulates cell growth and the immune system while maintaining neuromuscular and cardiovascular health.4,5,6 Optimal levels of this overlooked vitamin are also crucial for athletes, as vitamin D stimulates muscle growth, increases power, and cuts unnecessary body fat.7,8

-On the other side of the coin, excess vitamin D caused from sunlight exposure and high-dose vitamin D supplements can lead to kidney problems and nausea.10 Some of our users, such as Laura Ingalls, experienced increased pain in joints as a result of excess vitamin D intake.
-When we adjust general guidelines to specific demographics and lifestyle factors, only about 14% of users have optimal levels of vitamin D. As a result, it is one of our least optimized biomarkers.
+On the other side of the coin, excess vitamin D caused from sunlight exposure and high-dose vitamin D supplements can lead to kidney problems and nausea.10 Some InsideTracker users, such as Laura Ingalls, experience joint pain as a result of excess vitamin D intake.
+Only about 14% of InsideTracker users have optimal levels of vitamin D, making it one of our least optimized biomarkers.

-Testosterone: Critical for Performance and Health
+Testosterone: critical for performance and health

 Testosterone is a crucial steroid hormone produced by both men and women.
 In men, testosterone levels elevate during puberty and stimulate the production of sperm and the formation of secondary sexual characteristics such as body hair and a deeper voice.
 In both men and women, testosterone helps increase bone strength, stimulates the development of muscle mass and strength, and improves libido and mood.
 Testosterone is also crucial for athletes of both genders; it helps speed tissue recovery and stimulate red blood cell blood production.

 The other 2-3% circulates in the blood where it can freely exert its biological effects.
 This portion is known as “free testosterone” (FT).
 While relatively small in proportion, FT is critical to maintaining optimal performance and health.
 The sum of bound and free testosterone is referred to as “total testosterone” (TT).
 All four of these testosterone biomarkers—SHBG, free testosterone, albumin, and total testosterone—are crucial indicators of health and fitness and measured in InsideTracker’s Ultimate Panel.

 Testosterone in the bodyKnowing your testosterone levels is crucial for many reasons.
 Low testosterone in men is linked to infertility, irritability, and erectile dysfunction.
-In both men and women, low testosterone can lead to a variety of cardiovascular diseases and mental health concerns such as depression 12,13.
-Testosterone is critical for performance because it facilitates anabolic, or recovery, processes 14.
-Low levels of free testosterone are indicative of poor recovery and can lead to poorer fitness gains and increased chance of injury.14 Elevated testosterone in women can also lead to sexual dysfunction.
+In both men and women, low testosterone can lead to a variety of cardiovascular diseases and mental health concerns such as depression.12,13 Testosterone is critical for performance because it facilitates anabolic (recovery) processes, and low levels of free testosterone may lead to poor recovery, poorer fitness gains, and increased chance of injury.14 Elevated testosterone in women can also lead to sexual dysfunction.

 If your testosterone levels are too low, consider increasing your recovery time if you’re overtraining, or lifting weights if you aren’t already exercising.
 Also, check for possible magnesium and zinc deficiencies and increase your intake of animal proteins.

 Is there a relationship?
 Evidence of a possible connectionA reasonable amount of research suggests an association between adequate levels of vitamin D in the body, as measured by 25(OH)D, and TT.

-In a 2012 cross-sectional study, scientists measured levels of free testosterone (FT), total testosterone (TT), and 25(OH)D in 1,362 males, primarily white health professionals over the age of 40.
-The researchers divided 25(OH)D by quintile and noticed a positive, independent association between concentrations of 25(OH)D and levels of TT and FT.
-From lowest to highest, 25(OH)D quintile TT was 18.5, 19.4, 19.6, 20.1, and 20.0 nmol/L, and FT was 97.7, 98.2, 99.2, 100.7, and 101.5 pmol/L. 15 Most importantly, the researchers noted “that the association between 25(OH)D and total and free testosterone is linear at lower levels of 25(OH)D (below approximately 75-85 nmol/L), reaching a plateau at higher levels.”
-15 This suggests that the positive association between vitamin D and levels of free and total testosterone stops when vitamin D levels are optimal in the body.
+Results from a 2012 study showed a positive, independent association between concentrations of 25(OH)D and levels of TT and FT.15 Most importantly, the researchers noted this association was linear at lower levels and plateaued at higher ones.15 This suggests that the positive association between vitamin D and levels of free and total testosterone stops when vitamin D levels are optimal in the body.